-O., as announcer, by fully beyond, LANSING LINDQUIST, officer in charge of the placement section, Radio Branch.
-War Dept. BPR, and former program director of WSYR Syracuse, has been promoted to captain.
+O., as announcer.
+LANSING LINDQUIST, officer in charge of the placement section, Radio Branch, War Dept. BPR, and former program director of WSYR Syracuse, has been promoted to captain.
 MAJ.
 EMMETT GIFFEN of the AAF ra-dio production unit at headquarters, Washington, and former staff musician of WOAI and KTSA San Antonio, is the father of a boy.

-the father of a boy.
-MICHAEL MARLOWE, 18-year-old an-nouncer with WWSW Pittsburgh, has been hospitalized with blood poisoning.
+MICHAEL MARLOWE, 18-year-old an nouncer with WWSW Pittsburgh, has been hospitalized with blood poisoning.
 He has been in radio three years.
+IRA MARION, American-Blue script

-IRA MARION, American-Blue script writer, will teach a special six-week course in radio writing at the Juilliard School of Music in New York starting July 2.
-July 2.
+IRA MARION, American-Blue script writer, will teach a special six-week course in radio writing at the Juillard School of Music in New York starting July 2.